Senior School Assessment Policy - 2020

-- diagnose learning issues and assist in the development of strategies to address these
+- monitor the progress of students, identify learning issues and assist in the development of strategies

-- provide formative feedback to improve student performance on subsequent assessments
+- provide formative feedback to improve student performance in the future

 - monitor the progress of students through fair and valid judgements

 - measure the achievement of students and inform reporting on progress and achievement

 - guide the selection of courses and assist vocational counselling

 School-based assessment of student achievement in all WACE and Preliminary courses must be based on the following principles detailed by the Authority.

 - Assessment is an integral part of teaching and learning